Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch4/index.md

 Finally, we have 5 DataFrames, one for each blade.

-??? note "What does the mean and standard deviation mean?"
+??? note "Why report the mean and standard deviation?"

     I use the mean and standard deviation as a check for the quality of the allocation.
 The mean of each blade's dataframe should correspond to the bin center.
 The standard deviation should be small, because all AoAs should be close to the center.

     If, for some reason, your alignment is off, the standard deviations will shoot through the roof.

 ## Blade wrap-around
 Let's shift the AoAs from their original position to illustrate an extreme case.
-This shift is artificial, but it is equivalent to the a shift of the proximity probe or the OPR sensor circumferential location.
+This shift is artificial.
+It is, however, equivalent to what would happen if we positioned the proximity probe or the OPR sensor at a different circumferential location.
 In short, a constant shift of the AoAs don't objectively change anything about them.
 We should be able to find the same $Q$ value as we did in the previous section.

 ``` py linenums="1" hl_lines="3"
 df_prox_1_shifted = df_prox_1.copy(deep=True) #(1)!